VS Code via ProxyJump

 login node and a compute node where you have a job running.

-to recognize your local computer.#
+to recognize your local computer.

-A Keypair for First, ensure you have a SSH public and private keypair for your local computer.
+First, ensure you have a SSH public and private keypair for your local computer.
 You may have set this up in the past.
 From your Home directory on your local computer, search for id_rsa

 and id_rsa.pub